jg-digital-media/jgdm_image_gallery/README.md

-# jgdm_mobile_hamburger_menu
+# jgdm_image_gallery
-Setup for a mobile website with a hamburger menu
+Setup for a static image gallery website